 Center for Services Marketing and Management.
 The Center for Services Marketing and Management is North America's leading university-based center for the study of services marketing and management.
-The center conducts extensive research in the field, offers specialized education and training to services executives, and provides the latest services information to organizations engaged in banking, insurance, health care, tourism, transportation, and other service industries.
-Its charter members include some of America's foremost services firms and nonservices firms that are using service and quality as a competitive edge.
+The center conducts extensive research in the field; offers specialized education and training to services executives; and provides the latest services information to organizations engaged in banking, insurance, health care, tourism, transportation, and other service industries.
+Its charter members include some of America's foremost services firms and nonservices firms.